EducatedTanuki/TEA-Manager/README.md

 > You can bulk change the Audio Source settings by selecting all of the `Track` objects created.

 ![play-example](https://github.com/EducatedTanuki/TEA-Manager/blob/main/tutorial/8Tracks/example.png)

+### Dynamic Bone/Collider Copy

+Copies Dynamic Bones and Colliders between avatars without breaking Root, Colliders, and Exclusion references.

+In same menu as [TEA Functions](#tea-functions)

+> If you do not have [Dynamic Bones](https://assetstore.unity.com/packages/tools/animation/dynamic-bone-16743), exclude the folder `Tools/Dynamic Bone Copy` when importing to prevent errors.

 # Resources
 [Game Dev Guide](https://www.youtube.com/channel/UCR35rzd4LLomtQout93gi0w)